NerTzhuLz/PhoenixBot/README.md

 Admin-level commands:
 * CreateRelic
     * Adds a new relic/list of relics to the database (for if a new one is vaulted)
-    * Only allows relics to have the form described below this command list
+    * Only allows relics with an era (lith/meso/neo/axi), an optional space, a single letter, and then any amount of numbers.
     * Doesn't break if no good relics are given
 * DeleteRelic
     * Deletes a relic/list of relics and their associated user subscriptions from the database (for if someone screwed up and added a relic that they shouldn't have)